munirkizilcali/robin-delivery/README.md

 ### Demo Links
 Please use incognito windows or different browsers if you want to access both (customer and driver interfaces) at the same time.

-As backend is deployed on Heroku Free Tier, please consider wakeup time needed and refresh the page if login doesn't work at your first attempt.
+As backend is deployed on Heroku Free Tier, please consider wake up time needed and refresh the page if login doesn't work at your first attempt.

 [Customer Interface Link](https://munirkizilcali.com/robin-delivery/)